brown-ccv/volume-data-converter/README.md

 ## Prerequisites

-- Make sure python 3.6 or greater is installed in your system
+- Make sure python 3.8 or greater is installed in your system
-- PIP 19.8 or greater
 - [Python Poetry](https://github.com/python-poetry/poetry)

 ## Installation